botilka/botilka/README.md

 ### Event replaying

-It you've added or changed a business rule, you may want to see how it would have behaved with your event stream, this is a use case for event replaying.
+It you've added or changed a business rule, you may want to see how it would have behaved with the event stream, this is a use case for event replaying.

 You can replay event by aggregate id or by domain.